makersacademy/chitter-challenge/README.md

 - add log-in method to Maker class to test the credentials - done
 - use it - done
 - assuming success, update the session user id and reload peeps list - done
-- assuming fail, warn the user
+- assuming fail, warn the user - done